brminnick/EntryCustomReturnPlugin/README.md

 ## Effect

+Effects can be attached to either a `Xamarin.Forms.Editor`or a `Xamarin.Forms.Entry` control.

 ### 1. Set the `ReturnType` Property

 The `ReturnType` Property is an enum containing 6 different types: Default, Go, Next, Done, Send, Search.